Flannel Sheets vs. Cotton Sheets

 Flannel is a loosely knit fabric that is typically made from wool, cotton, or synthetic fibers.
 It is known for its softness, warmth, and affordability.
 Flannel bedding is especially popular for making beds cozy in winter months.
 Flannel sheets use a weight indicator rather than thread count to measure quality.
 Flannel bedding weight is measured in grams per square meter, or GSM.
 A higher GSM means more warmth and better quality.

 Cotton is one of the most commonly used fibers today and can be found in a variety of materials, including flannel.
 Compared to sheets made from luxury materials like satin and silk, cotton sheets are extremely affordable, although you will pay more for higher thread counts.
 Arguably, the best cotton sheets are made from special cottons.
 Egyptian cotton sheet sets are luxurious, but expect to pay more for the high level of quality.

-Care: The care of flannel and cotton sheets is similar, and both are easy to care for.
-Flannel sheets can be washed in hot, warm or cold water and dried with little to no shrinkage.
+Caring for both flannel and cotton sheets is pretty straightforward and simple.
+Flannel sheets can be washed in hot, warm, or cold water and dried with little to no shrinkage.
 Flannel doesn't wrinkle easily, so your sheets will always look nicely pressed.